Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/discuss.md

-## Rules for Clear Questions
+## Rules for Questions About Code

-There is some skill involved in asking questions so that they are clear, and providing a simple example that demonstrate your particular problem.
+There is some skill involved in asking coding questions so that they are clear, and providing a simple example that demonstrate your particular problem.
 This will improve the responses that you receive.
 For a more in-depth overview, see the blog devoted to [asking clear questions on StackOverflow](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).

 ### Don't Repeat Questions